Hive Developer Portal

 # demo account sending 0.001 HIVE to demo1 account

 Above method works but it is not secure way of handling your keys because you have entered your keys within source code that you might leak accidentally.
-To avoid that, we can use CLI - command line interface steempy
+To avoid that, we can use CLI - command line interface beempy

 .